BatDan24/CSE220_HW3/src/filesystem.md

     - The next part should be the inode file size displayed as an unsigned long in base 10.
     - The next character directly after the file size should be the tab character `\t`.
     - The next part should be the file name as stored in the directory entry (if the basename refer to a directory) or in the inode (if basename refer to a file).
-    - If directory entry being displayed is a special directory entry, then display ` -> ` (ONE SPACE BETWEEN AND AFTER) immediately after the previous file name.
+    - If directory entry being displayed is a special directory entry, then display ` -> ` (One space before and after) immediately after the previous file name.
 After the array, display the name of the inode.
 ```
-SAMPLE OUTPUT
+SAMPLE OUTPUT (so you can see the formatting)
 d---    64      . -> a
 drwx    160     .. -> root
 d---    32      b